 |Bean usage:||130-250 pounds a week|

-Summer business one third to half of normal
+Summer business is one-third to half of normal

 |Sales when sold:||$290,000 yr.|